 Though APIs and web services can both facilitate data transfers between applications over the internet, they are not the same, and the terms should not be used interchangeably in every case.
 The key distinction is that web services are a type of API: All web services are APIs, but not all APIs are web services.

-“API” is the broader category because, by definition, an API is any software component that acts as an intermediary between two otherwise disconnected applications.
+'API' is the broader category because, by definition, it refers to any software component that acts as an intermediary between two otherwise disconnected applications.

 Since web services are designed to share data with other disconnected applications, this qualifies them as APIs.
-However, a web service is just one way to implement an API.
+However, a web service is just a way you can implement an API.
 Let's review what makes a web service different from other types of APIs in use today.

 Communication Over a Network

-While many APIs utilize networks, they’re not required to — APIs may function offline as well.
+However, APIs aren't required to utilize networks.
+Of course, they can, but they may also function offline.
 For example, two apps on the same computer may integrate via APIs.
-Data is still being transferred, just not over a network.
+You can still transfer data without a network.

 APIs can be divided into types based on their scope of users.
-Some APIs allow any developer to mess around with them with limited oversight, while APIs are restricted to paid clients.
-Web services fall under the latter category — usually, only approved partners may utilize a web service.
-This gives web service owners more control over who accesses their data and functions, and how these are used.
+Some APIs allow developers to mess around with them with limited oversight, while others are restricted to paid clients.
+On the contrary, web services are only accessible to approved partners.
+This provides web service owners greater control over who accesses data, how they use the service, and its functions.

 Architecture and Format

-An API may adhere to one of a variety of designs, including REST, SOAP, XML-RPC, or JSON-RPC.
-Web services, on the other hand, typically stick to SOAP.
-This is because the SOAP protocol tends to be more secure and better at preserving data integrity than other API designs.
+An API may adhere to various designs, including REST, SOAP, XML-RPC, or JSON-RPC.
+On the other hand, web services typically stick to SOAP because it tends to be more secure and better at preserving data integrity than others.

 The main trade-off is that SOAP is more strict in its requirements than RESTful design, making it more code-heavy and process-intensive.
-For this reason, a web service may incorporate principles from REST or XML-RPC.
-Still, it's commonly agreed that SOAP is the go-to protocol.
+That's why a web service may incorporate principles from REST or XML-RPC.
+Still, it's primarily agreed that SOAP is the go-to protocol.

 APIs and Web Services: Similar, but Not Identical

-To summarize, APIs and web services are two technologies for transferring data between separate software applications.
-API is an interface that exposes data of an application to outside software, whereas web applications are one type of API with stricter requirements.
-These requirements include communicating over a network, using SOAP as the primary communication protocol, and generally allowing less access from the public.
+Both APIs and web services are technologies that enable the transfer of data between separate software applications.
+API is an interface that exposes an application's data to outside software, whereas web applications are one type of API with stricter requirements.
+These requirements include network communication, SOAP as the primary protocol, and less accessibility for the public.

-While these definitions might seem quite nuanced, it's important to understand the subtle but important distinctions between web technologies.
-Armed with this knowledge, you'll be well-equipped for discussions with developers and have a better understanding of your product's integrations.
+While these definitions might seem quite nuanced, it's essential to comprehend the subtle but important distinctions between web technologies.
+Armed with this knowledge, you'll be well-equipped for discussions with developers and better understand your product's integrations.